JetBrains/kotlin/samples/nonBlockingEchoServer/README.md

 To build use `../gradlew assemble`.

-To run use `../gradlew runProgram` or execute the program directly:
+To run use `../gradlew runReleaseExecutableNonBlockingEchoServer` or execute the program directly:

     ./build/bin/nonBlockingEchoServer/main/release/executable/nonBlockingEchoServer.kexe 3000 &